gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 --- abstract

-This document defines a usage of DTLS 1.2 or 1.3 to protect the content of SCTP packets using the framework provided by the SCTP Crypto Chunk which we name DTLS in SCTP.
+This document defines a usage of Datagram Transport Layer Security (DTLS) 1.2 or 1.3 to protect the content of Stream Control Transmission Protocol (SCTP) packets using the framework provided by the SCTP CRYPTO chunk which we name DTLS in SCTP.
 DTLS in SCTP provides encryption, source authentication, integrity and replay protection for the SCTP association with mutual authentication of the peers.
 The specification is also targeting very long-lived sessions of weeks and